 Stockholm, June 2, 2020 - Acconeer, Imagimob and Flexworks has decided to join forces in a project to develop gesture-controlled in-ear headphones.
-Using the profound expertise of the three companies, the project will be a unique combination of research in advanced radar technology, expertise in AI (deep learning) and expertise in designing and manufacturing consumer electronics products.
+Using the profound expertise of the three companies, the project will be a unique combination of research in advanced radar technology, expertise in AI technology (deep learning) and expertise in designing and manufacturing consumer electronics products.
 A first working prototype is expected within the first year of the project.
 The global headphones industry is growing fast and is estimated to reach $20 billion in 2023.

 Using gesture-control provides headphone product owners with new possibilities to design the user interface.
 But the Radar + AI technology that will be developed in the project can be applied in many other areas as well.
 The technology will contribute to a healthier and safer society, as there will be no need to touch equipment such as vending machines, access control systems and other systems.
 The technology can also solve many different needs in markets for consumer electronics where size, cost, and power consumption are key constraints.
 Examples are vital signs monitoring of elderly population and surface detection for electric powered robots.